-Cookies store information about the websites you visit and may also store authentication data to speed up log in.
+Cookies store information on websites you visit and may also record authentication data to speed up log in.
 If you can’t log into a website you previously visited, it means the cookie containing your log in data is no longer valid.
 This results in a 400 Bad Request error.

 3. Incorrect file size